Australia: Related Information

 all direct investments by foreign governments or their agencies.

-All other acquisitions (including shares or assets of an Australian business) should be notified if the target entity is valued at/above the applicable monetary threshold set by the policy or the Act.
+All other acquisitions (including shares or assets of an Australian business) should be notified if the target entity is valued at or above the applicable monetary threshold set by the policy or the Act.

 Federal Investment Incentives